 Majority Shareholder Definition

-Majority Shareholder, also known as controlling shareholder, is an individual or a corporation that owns majority of the stock of the company i.e. more than 50% of the stock and therefore enjoys more voting power than other shareholders.
-These shareholders are is in a position to influence the decisions of the company and can select or replace board of directors.
+Majority Shareholder, also known as controlling shareholder, is an individual or a corporation that owns majority of the stock of the company.
+I.e. more than 50% of the stock and therefore enjoys more voting power than other shareholders.
+These shareholders are in a position to influence the decisions of the company and can select or replace board of directors.

 How Does Majority Shareholders Influence Decision Making?

-Since they hold more than 50% of the shares in the company, they are in the position to take decisions in the company.
-For taking large-scale decisions in any company other than day to day affairs, the approval of the shareholders is required.
-Thus, whenever any decision is to be taken, the approval of controlling shareholders is to be taken, and they can analyze whether such a decision is beneficial for the company or not.
-They can help the organization by not approving any such matter which is not in the interest of the company.
+Since they hold more than 50% of the shares in the company, they are in the position to make decisions in the company.
+For taking large-scale decisions in any company other than day to day affairs, the entity requires to seek the approval of the shareholders.
+Thus, to make any decision, the approval of controlling shareholders necessary.
+And they can analyze whether such a decision is beneficial for the company or not.
+They can help the organization by not approving any such matter, which is not in the interest of the company.

 |Criteria||Majority Shareholder||Minority Shareholder|

 |Shareholding||More than 50%||Less than or equal to 50%|